 Our 2019 research (Policing: The Job & The Life) revealed alarming levels of Complex Post-traumatic Stress Disorder (C-PTSD) in serving UK police at 12%.
 C-PTSD is where, as well as the symptoms of PTSD (such as hypervigilance, sleep disturbance, re-experiencing etc), the ‘drip-drip-drip’ effect of trauma exposure leads feelings of low self-worth and an inability to regulate emotions.
-Over 60% of officers and staff also told us that they didn't have enough time to make sense of a difficult incident before moving on to the next job.
+Nearly 60% of officers and staff also told us that they didn't have enough time to make sense of a difficult incident before moving on to the next job.

 Given the fewer resources and increasing demand on policing (especially with the Covid 19 pandemic), now more than ever officers and staff need structured support with trauma on the job.
 Neuroscience shows that brains can rewire.
 This rewiring can be used to process experiences better over time and Police Care UK have developed practical tools to do this: Trauma Impact Prevention Techniques (TIPT).

 TIPT is preventative training and it is separate to trauma intervention, therapy, treatment and TRiM.
 The techniques are simple to learn (individually or in groups), are immediately effective and can be delivered online or face-to-face.

 TIPT is all about making sense of incidents, much like in an investigation.
 Rather than having a difficult incident up-close-and-personal and playing on your mind, TIPT helps train the brain to gather all the information it needs to file experiences away in its time and place.
 The training involves using maps, timelines and safety cues with pen and paper.
 The exercises allow the brain to recognise that the situation is as resolved as can be so we can move on to the next job - feeling more present, focussed and generally more at ease.